 Besides the composition itself, depth can create an effect that makes a landscape shot look like reality.
 Reality, that arouses emotions and makes the viewer feel like he is standing right in front of the scenery.

-The three relevant parts to form depth are the foreground, middle ground and background.
+The three relevant parts to form depth are the foreground, middle ground and background (Rule of Third).
 If you fill these parts with natural objects and combine them in the right way, you can achieve a perfect shot.

 On the one hand all of these rules are crucial to understand landscape photography, but on the other hand they can restrict your creativity.
-Don’t copy other photographers.
+Don’t copy other photographers to improve your landscape photography.
 Never loose your personal instinct.
 Understand the rules, but don’t hesitate to break them!

 “Learn the rules like a pro, so you can break them like an artist.” – Pablo Picasso